jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.063.png)

-I said, that procedures called by a procedure can access its arguments.
-That suggests that the procedure that accesses the member can be somewhere else than inside the member’s diamond:
+I said, that commands called by a command can access its arguments.
+That suggests that the command that accesses the member can be somewhere else than inside the member’s diamond:

 ![](images/Input%20Output%20Parameter%20Passings.064.png)